 3. Maximise performance.

 Perhaps one of the biggest concerns that hold contact centre managers back from considering remote employees involves figuring out how to maximise employee performance and remain in control of what is happening in the contact centre.
 Here again, technology can help.
-Workforce management and optimisation tools can help to keep everyone on the same page with better performance tracking, coaching, easier scheduling and enhanced quality management.
+Workforce management, optimisation tools and time tracking software can help to keep everyone on the same page with better performance tracking, coaching, easier scheduling and enhanced quality management.